Benjamin2037/tidb-upgrade-precheck/doc/parameter_collection_design.md

 ## 1. Introduction

 This document describes the design and implementation of the TiDB parameter collection system, which is a submodule of the [TiDB Upgrade Precheck](./tidb_upgrade_precheck.md) project.
-This system automatically collects TiDB system variable defaults across different versions to support pre-upgrade validation and risk assessment.
+This system automatically collects TiDB system variable defaults and upgrade logic across different versions to support pre-upgrade validation and risk assessment.

 For an overview of the entire upgrade precheck system, please refer to the [TiDB Upgrade Precheck Design](./tidb_upgrade_precheck.md) document.